 The results are then posted on the website, but it won’t have the matched data yet.
 The process matches will be a bit later, and having done that, the final results will be conveyed to you via email.

 Most labs take about seven to eight weeks for all of these steps, which is typical for all sites and labs.
-A majority of the DNA testing services and sites have sales during some months, and during that time, they have the traffic of samples that needs to be processed.
+A majority of the DNA and drug testing clinics nationwide services and sites have sales during some months, and during that time, they have the traffic of samples that needs to be processed.

 However, one point that should be kept in mind while ordering the DNA test from any site is that you should download your raw data as soon as you give it up.
 Some sites don’t allow you to get back your raw data or sample, and this limits your ability to transfer to other sites to get the matches.